 For example, you can try printing this Temperature Tower from Thingiverse

-You could also search for “temperature tower” on Thingiverse and choose the one that best fits your printer.
+You could also search for “temperature tower” on our own search engine and choose the one that best fits your printer.
 There are dozens of specific tests you can try.
 Be sure to check if the g-code was generated for a similar 3D printer to yours.
 If you like, you can edit the code to change the settings you need to test.

 Remember that high temperature helps with the object’s adhesion to the bed.
 You can set a higher temperature during the first layers to ensure adhesion, and then reduce it for the rest of the printing time.
 This is especially useful to keep in mind if your printer does not have a heated bed.